Semester and Year-Long Study Policies

-- Applications must be submitted by March 1 for fall semester, spring semester, and academic year programs.
+- Applications must be submitted by March 1 for fall semester and academic year programs, April 1 for most J-Term programs, and September 15 for spring semester and calendar year programs.

 - Some off-campus study courses have a prerequisite.
 Students who are enrolled in a course that is a prerequisite for off-campus study must satisfactorily complete that prerequisite in order to participate in the off-campus study.
 If the student does not satisfactorily complete the required prerequisite course, he/she is responsible for all cancellation penalties related to the program.

 - Study overseas should include study of a native language, where appropriate.
 Advanced language study is strongly encouraged.

 - Students studying off-campus for either a semester or year must be registered as full-time Gustavus students.